fiquant/marketsimulator/doc/strategy.rst

 Desired position strategies
 ---------------------------

-These strategies keep track of the trader's position (actual position + pending orders volume) and if ``desiredVolume`` changes and create orders in order to cover the gap between current and desired positions.
+These strategies keep track of the trader's position (actual position + pending orders volume) and if ``desiredVolume`` changes it creates orders in order to cover the gap between the current and the desired position.

 .. code-block:: haskell